fastmcp-me/deepwiki-mcp/README.md

 # Deepwiki MCP Server

+> ⚠️ **IMPORTANT NOTICE**: This server is currently not working since DeepWiki has cut off the possibility to scrape it.
+We recommend using the official DeepWiki MCP server at https://docs.devin.ai/work-with-devin/deepwiki-mcp for the time being.

 This is an **unofficial Deepwiki MCP Server**

 It takes a Deepwiki URL via MCP, crawls all relevant pages, converts them to Markdown, and returns either one document or a list by page.